Digital-Scholarship-NUS-Libraries/biodiversitystories/Porophyllum-ruderale/README.md

 [^27]: Tjitrosoedirdjo, “Notes on the Asteraceae of Sumatera," 76.
 [^28]: AM Guerrero, P Pozo, S Chamorro, A Guezou, and CE Buddenhagen, “Baseline data for identifying potentially invasive plants in Puerto Ayora, Santa Cruz Island, Galapagos,” *Pacific Conservation Biology* 14, No.2 (2008): 102.
 [^29]: Conley K. McMullen, *Flowering Plants of the Galápagos* (Ithaca: Cornell University Press, 1999), 217.
-[^30]: “Porophyllum ruderale,” Pacific Island Ecosystems at Risk, 2017, http://www.hear.org/pier/species/porophyllum_ruderale.html.
+[^30]: “_Porophyllum ruderale_,” Pacific Island Ecosystems at Risk, 2017, http://www.hear.org/pier/species/porophyllum_ruderale.html.
 [^31]: Tan et al., “Additions to the Flora of Singapore," 129.
 [^32]: M. Turner, “A catalogue of the Vascular Plants of Malaya,” *Gard.
 Bull, of Singapore* 47, no.1 (1995): 171.
 [^33]: Ina Vandebroek and Michael J. Balick, "Globalization and loss of plant knowledge: challenging the paradigm," *PLoS One* 7, no.5 (2012): 1.
 [^34]: “*Porophyllum ruderale*," Nature Love You SG, 2008, http://www.natureloveyou.sg/Porophyllum%20ruderale/Main.html.
-[^35]: “Olive-backed Sunbird collecting fruits of Porophyllum ruderale (F: Asteraceae)."
+[^35]: “Olive-backed Sunbird collecting fruits of _Porophyllum ruderale_ (F: Asteraceae)."
 [^36]: Céline Coderey, “The (Buddhist) grammar of healing.
 Building therapeutic efficacy in the pluralistic context of Rakhine, Myanmar,” *Asian Medicine* 12 (2018): 1-32.